Ananya2003Gupta/Gamer-bot/README.md

 /start : To start the bot

-/help  : To get the help in commands for the bot
+/help  : To get help regarding the commands for the bot

 hey,hello,hi or sup  : Salutations to say hi to bot